How We Paid Off $60K of Debt in 3 Years by Moving Abroad

 Every month we were dreading the bills, watching our expenses rise while our income took a nosedive.

-So, we made the tough decision to sell our home, using the proceeds to clear off our high-interest credit card debts.
+So, we made the tough decision to sell our home, using the money we made from the sale to pay off our high-interest credit card debts.

 Seeking a New Horizon

-If we relocated abroad, our US-based income would not only cover our living expenses but also leave us with enough to gradually pay off our debt.
+We realized that, if we moved abroad, our US-based income would not only cover our living expenses but also leave us with enough to pay off our debt.

-There, we rented a fully furnished, 3 bedroom/3.5 bathroom house with a courtyard for just $800/month.
+We found a fully furnished, 3 bedroom, 3.5 bath house with a beautiful courtyard for just $800/month.

 And the best part?
 We didn’t feel like we were missing out on anything.

 Cuenca welcomed us with open arms.
-We embraced the local culture, dined out, picked up Spanish, and made friends from across the globe.
+We immersed ourselves the local culture, dined out, learned some Spanish, and made a lot of new friends from all over the world.

 Living in Ecuador also meant we didn’t need a car.
 That saved us so much money!
 No more spending on gas, taxes, maintenance, insurance, etc.